-- 1. Coordinates and supervises all artistic aspects of the program, including the "vision" for the season, selection of plays and musicals, scope of productions, and development of detailed and extensive artistic show requirements.
+1. Coordinates and supervises all artistic aspects of the program, including the "vision" for the season, selection of plays and musicals, scope of productions, and development of detailed and extensive artistic show requirements.
 Maintains positive communication and morale between directors, designers and crew.
 In the Theatre Arts Department every play produced requires creative problem solving and collaboration between faculty, classified employees, guest designers, and students.
-Additional time required: 160 hours/year - 2.
-Supervises the Theatre Arts Foundation Accounts, including overall budget preparation, production budgets for each show, keeping program within budget, and approving foundation expenditures, transfers to the district budget, and purchase requests out of foundation accounts.

-3. Oversees proper handling and deposits of Theatre Arts ticket revenues.

-4. Interviews and hires all visiting professional staff for Theatre Arts production season (note: this is separate from faculty/staffing for the academic department).
+Additional time required: 160 hours/year

+- 2. Supervises the Theatre Arts Foundation Accounts, including overall budget preparation, production budgets for each show, keeping program within budget, and approving foundation expenditures, transfers to the district budget, and purchase requests out of foundation accounts.
+Additional time required: 60 hours/year - 3.
+Oversees proper handling and deposits of Theatre Arts ticket revenues.
+Additional time required: 10 hours/year - 4.
+Interviews and hires all visiting professional staff for Theatre Arts production season (note: this is separate from faculty/staffing for the academic department).
 Assigns design positions to full-time and adjunct faculty, classified staff, and student designers.
 Develops staff letters of agreement and stipends.
 Supervises the work of all staff that manages the running of public performances and venues.

-5. Coordinates Public Relations efforts for Theatre Arts including oversight of publicity for production season and ongoing promotional/recruitment materials.
+Additional time required: 50 hours/year - 5.
+Coordinates Public Relations efforts for Theatre Arts including oversight of publicity for production season and ongoing promotional/recruitment materials.
 Insures that all publicity reflects the desired public image of the yearly Theatre Arts program.
-Writes press releases, arranges interviews with the press and directors/designers/department chair, coordinates (with help of directors) photo shoots for local papers, produced campus emails blasts (15 a year).
-Works with faculty to ensure the currency of the Theatre Arts website.

-6. Proof reads all publicity materials for a five-show season, including posters, flyers, ads, high school letters, free ticket vouchers, programs, and banner.

-Additional time required: 90 hours/year.

-7. Manages public performance spaces (Burbank and Newman) including communication and coordination with SRJC Facilities Operations, Campus Police, Custodial Services, Computing Services, Media Services and Theatre Arts Production Technician to insure that all public venues are ready for rehearsals and productions.
+Writes press releases, arranges interviews with the press and directors/designers/department chair, coordinates and conducts photo shoots for local papers, produces campus emails blasts (15 a year).
+Maintains the Theatre Arts website.
+Additional time required: 100 hours/year - 6.
+Proof reads all publicity materials for a four-show season, including posters, flyers, ads, high school letters, free ticket vouchers, and banner.
+Solicits and compiles program content and works with Graphic Designer on final product (4-5 per year).
+Additional time required: 90 hours/year. - 7.
+Manages public performance spaces (Burbank and Newman) including communication and coordination with SRJC Facilities Operations, Campus Police, Custodial Services, Computing Services, Media Services and Theatre Arts Production Technician to insure that all public venues are ready for rehearsals and productions.
 In addition, also coordinates with Music, Dance, Community Ed, and off campus renters for same public venue use.

-- 8. Works with the Summer Repertory Theatre Artistic Director to coordinate offerings and share facilities, resources, and personnel as appropriate.
+Additional time required: 34 hours/year - 8.
+Works with the Summer Repertory Theatre Artistic Director to coordinate offerings and share facilities, resources, and personnel as appropriate.
 Additional time required: 34 hours/year - 9.
 Organizes and coordinates the annual Design Conference for the Theatre Arts' season.

-- 10. Attends all production meetings (typically three) for all main stage shows.
-(15-20 total meetings) Additional time required: 25 hours/year - 11.
+Additional time required: 10 hours/year - 10.
+Attends all production meetings (typically three) for all main stage shows.
+(12-18 total meetings) Additional time required: 25 hours/year - 11.
 Attends designer run-throughs of all main stage shows.
-(10 total run-throughs)

-Additional time required: 50 hour/year - 12.
+(8-10 total run-throughs) Additional time required: 50 hour/year - 12.
 Attends two to four technical and dress rehearsals for all main stage shows (10-20 total rehearsals) Additional time required: 100 hours/year - 13.
-Meets with directors to discuss artistic integrity of main stage shows (at least 5 total meetings) Additional time required: 15 hours/year - 14.
+Meets with directors to discuss artistic integrity of main stage shows (at least 4 total meetings) Additional time required: 15 hours/year - 14.
 Attends opening performance of all main stage shows to demonstrate leadership, collegial support, and to ensure artistic integrity of the show.
-(5 total performances)
+(4-5 total performances) Additional time required: 20 hours/year